The UnNoticed Entrepreneur.

 Lessons learnt: Don't expand based on market promise, only on the demand of customers.

-2004 China Beckons.
-EASTWEST Public Relations, 意思文思公关共识 China.
+2004 Open office of EASTWEST Public Relations in Beijing, 意思文思公关共识 China.

 Introduction: Since 2001 and China entering WTO, clients wanted China exposure, and China PR Agencies were taking all our margin.